 The sulphur-crested cockatoo is one of the largest of the several species of beautiful white cockatoos.
 It is a different species than the lesser sulphur-crested cockatoo.
-Although spectacular in appearance, this large parrot is very large, very intelligent, very long-lived, very noisy—and very challenging to keep as a pet.
+Although spectacular in appearance, this huge, active parrot is brilliant, long-lived, and noisy; and it is very challenging to keep as a pet.
 This bird expects a lot from its owner and it is recommended only for experienced owners who are up to the task.
-For a motivated owner, though, the sulphur-crested will be a once-in-a-lifetime pet.
+For a motivated owner, the sulphur-crested is a once-in-a-lifetime pet.

 Origin and History

-Sulphur-crested cockatoos are native to eastern Australia, and north into New Guinea and east to New Zealand, where the preferred habitat is along the edges of tropical and subtropical rainforests.
+Sulphur-crested cockatoos are native to eastern Australia, New Guinea, Indonesia, and New Zealand.
+Their preferred habitat is along the edges of tropical and subtropical rainforests.
 They are also a familiar sight in urban areas.
-In some parts of Australia, the bird is so plentiful that people consider it a nuisance.
+In some parts of Australia, this bird is so plentiful that people consider it a nuisance.
 The Wild Bird Conservation Act prohibits the import of sulphur-crested cockatoos to the United States, so most pet birds now are captive-bred.

-This is a more difficult pet species than other cockatoos and is prone to sudden, unpredictable movements that can be startling, although the intent is rarely aggressive.
-It is also a very demanding bird that can become self-abusive and destructive if it does not get the attention it needs.
+This bird is a more emotionally complicated pet species than other cockatoos and is prone to sudden, unpredictable movements that can be startling, although the intent is rarely aggressive.
+This demanding bird can become self-abusive and destructive if it does not get the attention it needs.

 Sulphur-Crested Cockatoo Colors and Markings